jbudiman/test/source/index.html.md

 > Make sure to replace `FooBar` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Bitcoin.World uses API keys to allow access to the API.
+You can register a new Bitcoin.World API key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Bitcoin.World expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: FooBar`